 - Tap your Gmail account (it’s usually your email address).

 - Now, head over to Gmail, and you’ll see the “Account sync is off.
 Turn it on in Account settings” message.
 Tap the message.

 - Tap Manage your Google Account > Add account.

 - Log in to your Google Account again.

 That’s about it.
 I certainly hope at least one of these solutions helped you resolve the problem with Gmail not receiving new emails.
-If you have any comments, questions or suggestions, just let us know in the comments below.
+If you have any comments, questions, or suggestions, just let us know in the comments below.
 Also, make sure to check our social media handles.
 You can find us on Twitter or Facebook.